Revertigo/scanner/README.md

 ## Introduction
 This project is partial implementation for a scanner program (second phase of compiler program), also known as lexical analysis.
 It has two main purposes:
 1. tokenizing ==> reading the text and return the different tokens inside it.
 2. Cross referencing(xref) ==> listing every file name and line number an identifier occurs within the program.
+In my case, there is no support for scanning multiple files so only line numbers are listed.